 Welcome to Birth Workers for Racial Healing.

-Based in Minnesota’s Twin Cities area, we are an ongoing embodied antiracist community of practice for white birth workers.
+Based in Minnesota’s Twin Cities area, we are an informal, ongoing embodied antiracist community of practice for white birth workers.
 Wow, that’s a mouthful!
 Let us break it down for you.

 Ongoing: We meet monthly, currently using Zoom as a virtual platform.
 We meet on an ongoing basis because we are never done with this work.

 Embodied: This can sound scary, but it basically means that through time and practice, we learn how racism shows up not only in our thinking, but in our bodies.
 We also learn how to use our bodies as tools to help us both heal and to understand our reactions and how we show up in racial situations.

 Antiracist: None of us can claim to be antiracist, but it is something we can practice living into each and every day.
 This community is striving to become people who are actively working against racism in our lives and in systems.

 Community: Yes, on one hand this work does have to be done on a personal level.
 However, in order to truly make change in the world we must do this work with the support of community.
 Only in community can we change the culture, get encouragement and support when we need it and offer support to others.
 We also just learn so much more from other people’s stories and experiences.

 Practice: When we gather, we are practicing.
 We may sound a bit like a broken record at this point, but this work is lifelong, none of us are ever “there”, and we all need to keep practicing.
 We also strive to be a space where you can feel safe(r) to practice so when you go back out into the “real” world, you’re more equipped.